radiantearth/stac-psc/README.md

 ### Final remarks

 * The Chair is the ultimate adjudicator if things break down.
+* The maximum number of PSC members is 7.
 * The absolute majority rule can be used to override an obstructionist veto, but it is intended that in normal circumstances vetoers need to be convinced to withdraw their veto.
 We are trying to reach consensus.

 ## Committee Membership